jiajunfu07/jiajunfu07.github.io/docs/source/ROS2/Writing-and-Building-a-ROS-2-Node.md

    rclpy.spin(node)
    rclpy.shutdown()
 ```
-In the `main()` function, we preform:
+In the `main()` function, we perform:
-1. Initialize ROS2 communication with `rclpy.init()`.
+1. Initialize ROS 2 communication with `rclpy.init()`.
 2. Create an object from the `MyCustomNode` class we wrote before.
-3. Make the node spin.
+3. Make the node spin with `rclpy.spin()`.
-4. To create the timer we use the `create_timer()` method form the `Node` class.
-We need to give two arguments: the rate at which we want to call the function(float number), and the callback function.
-Note that the callback function should be specified without any parenthesis.
+4. After the node is killed, shut down ROS 2 communications with `rclpy.shutdown()`.

-5. After the node is killed, shut down ROS 2 communications with `rclpy.shutdown()`.
+To create the timer, we use the `create_timer()` method from the `Node` class.
+We need to provide two arguments: the rate at which we want to call the function (float number in seconds), and the callback function.
+Note that the callback function should be specified without any parentheses.

 ```
 if __name__ == '__main__':
    main()
 ```
 The last one is a pure Python thing and has nothing to do with ROS2.
 It just means that if you run the Python script directly, the `main()` fuction will be called. \
-As the `MyCustonmNode` class inherits from the `Node` class, we get access to all the ROS 2 functionalities for nodes.
-For example, we get the `get_logger()` method from Node.
-Then, The `info()` method, we can print a log with info level.
+As the `MyCustomNode` class inherits from the `Node` class, we get access to all the ROS 2 functionalities for nodes.
+For example, we get the `get_logger()` method from Node, and with the `info()` method, we can print a log with info level.

 ### Build the node
 We can test the code just by running it in the terminal(`$ python3 my_first_node.py`).
 However, what we want to do is actually install the file in our workspace, so we can start the node with ros2 run, and later on, from a launch file. \